tidyverse/dplyr/cran-comments.md

 * checking installed package size ...
 NOTE

   This is all compiled code in the libs/ directory.

 ## Reverse dependencies

-As no changes affected behaviour (except to fix crashes!) we only casually checked the revdeps.
-However, we still ran R CMD check on all reverse dependencies, and did not see any new problems compared to the CRAN release.
+As no changes affected behaviour I did not re-run the revdep checks.